-This post-Master certificate requires possession of a minimum of a Master of Science in Nursing.
+This post-Masters certificate requires possession of a minimum of a Masters of Science in Nursing.

-Additional information for graduate Nursing programs: Admission, Course Repeats, Time Limitations; Graduation - consult the Nursing section of the Graduate Bulletin or the Program Plans option on the Registrar's web page.
+Additional information relative to graduate Nursing programs: Admissions Requirements; Course Repeats; Time Limitations; Requirements for Graduation - consult the Nursing Department web page or the Program Plans site on the Registrar's web page.